 Mutating Variables

-at any point in your Thread Function by using the WfRunVariable#assign()
+You can add a VariableMutation at any point in your Thread Function by using the WfRunVariable#assign() method or function.

 Basic Structure

-functions/methods take one argument:
+The WfRunVariable::assign() functions/methods take one argument:

 - A

-, Object/interface/struct, or primitive type to serve as the RHS for the mutation.
+WfRunVariable,NodeOutput, Object/interface/struct, or primitive type to serve as the RHS for the mutation.

-The valid Mutation Types come from the VariableMutationType
+The valid Mutation Types come from the VariableMutationType enum and are:

-can be found on the protobuf documentation.
+A description of each VariableType can be found on the protobuf documentation.

 Examples

-Here are some examples of mutating variables inside a WfSpec
+Here are some examples of mutating variables inside a WfSpec.

 Hard-Coded Literal Value

-Let's assign our variable foo
+Let's assign our variable foo to the hard-coded value of 3.

 - Java